brohudev/v2/src/content/writing/moving to astro from react.md

 date: 2025-02-08
 time: 5 min
 type: tech
+tagline: "tldr: Me no like React, me like Astro"
 ---

 **TL;DR:** React is a great library... however, it’s not so great when you’re after a fast, simple, and useful site that lets you focus on the user side of things instead of wrestling with JSX.